HSRP Configuration and Load Balancing Explained

 Check the virtual IP address on all members

-HSRP uses the virtual IP address to receive traffics from the local subnet.
-If two interfaces of the same HSRP group are configured with different virtual IP addresses, the interface that is configured with the virtual IP that is configured as the default gateway IP on the local subnet will receive the traffic from the local subnet.
+HSRP uses the virtual IP address to receive traffic from the local subnet.
+If two interfaces in the same HSRP group are configured with different virtual IP addresses, the interface with the virtual IP configured as the default gateway IP on the local subnet will receive traffic from the local subnet.
+You can use the "show standby brief" command to view the standby configuration on the router.
+The following image shows the output of this command.

-show standby brief command
+The show standby brief command

 ComputerNetworkingNotes CCNA Study Guide HSRP Configuration and Load Balancing Explained